maoberlehner/markus-oberlehner-net/content/blog/weekly-recap-less-reduce-sql-and-json-dunning-kruger-and-changing-your-mind.md

 date = "2020-01-12T07:19:19+02:00"
 title = "Weekly Recap: Less Array.reduce(), SQL and JSON, Dunning-Kruger and Changing Your Mind" description = "My personal recap of the last week reflecting on my use of Array.reduce(), how to use JSON in SQL, the Dunning-Kruger effect and how to change your mind." intro = "Last week I discovered some things that made me question myself.
 Do I use Array.reduce() too much?
-Do I sometimes feel too competent in subjects about which I know little in reality?..." draft = false categories = ["Development"] tags = ["Weekly Recap"]
+Do I sometimes feel too competent in subjects about which I know little in reality?" draft = false categories = ["Development"] tags = ["Weekly Recap"]